 Each day is a new adventure.
 During our first full day in the San Blas, after we had settled in at Lemmons Cays along with another 7 or 8 boats, a guy came by with a bin full of molas, so we invited him aboard and spent about 1 ½ hours trying to narrow our selection down.
-They were of very good quality which is why we invited him aboard.
+They were of very good quality, which is why we invited him aboard.
 We finally settled on a few molas and are happy with our purchase.
-A mola is actually part of a women's blouse, but have become an art form and are Panama's best know handicraft.
+A mola is actually part of a woman's blouse, but has become an art form and is Panama's best-known handicraft.
 They are made by cutting and stitching different layers of cloth.
-Actually it is too difficult to describe.
+Actually, it is too difficult to describe.

-The next day Lisa stopped by and introduced herself.
-She came during a light rain so we had a good excuse not to invite her aboard.
+The next day, Lisa stopped by and introduced herself.
+She came during a light rain, so we had a good excuse not to invite her aboard.
 We had heard of Lisa long before arriving in the San Blas.
-Lisa is an infamous transvestite that does very well at promoting herself.
-Later in the day a family stopped by that wanted to sell lobsters.
-They were too small so we rejected them and hopefully all cruisers will reject undersized catch.
-Next the woman offered a mola, but it was poor quality, so after we said no to that they asked for candy for the child, at which point we sent them on their way.
+Lisa is an infamous transvestite who does very well at promoting herself.
+Later in the day, a family stopped by that wanted to sell lobsters.
+They were too small, so we rejected them, and hopefully, all cruisers will reject undersized catch.
+Next, the woman offered a mola, but it was of poor quality, so after we said no to that, they asked for candy for the child, at which point we sent them on their way.

-The following day we moved to Salardup and for the first time had the anchorage to ourselves, but we also noticed a couple of huts behind a very beautiful sandy beach at the tip of the island.
-Late in the day a couple guys from the island paddled out in their cayuco.
+The following day, we moved to Salardup and for the first time had the anchorage to ourselves, but we also noticed a couple of huts behind a very beautiful sandy beach at the tip of the island.
+Late in the day, a couple of guys from the island paddled out in their cayuco.
 The native language is Kuna, with Spanish as a second language.
 One of the guys spoke Spanish and absolutely no English.
-After a long struggled conversation we realized they wanted gasoline so they could travel to one of the populated islands closer to the mainland.
-We agreed to give them a couple gallons in exchange for a couple coconuts.
+After a long, struggling conversation, we realized they wanted gasoline so they could travel to one of the populated islands closer to the mainland.
+We agreed to give them a couple of gallons in exchange for a couple of coconuts.
 Coconuts are very important to the Kuna and a big part of their economy.
 We have been enjoying the best coconut we have ever had.
-We determined that one of these guys owned the island or at least his family does and they are running a day trip tourist stop or at least trying to.
-The next morning before we got underway, they passed us on their way in toward the mainland.
+We determined that one of these guys owned the island or at least his family does, and they are running a day trip tourist stop, or at least trying to.
+The next morning, before we got underway, they passed us on their way in toward the mainland.

-Also the next morning before we got underway, Lisa stopped by again.
-We explained we were just getting underway so we did not want to look at molas.
-When we arrived at our next stop, Green Island, Lisa was on a catamaran showing them molas, and by now we are old friends so of course we exchanged waves with her.
-Just after we got settled on the anchor a couple guys stopped by selling lobsters so we bought some.
-These seemed legal size, but certainly not what we would term grande which is how they referred to the ones we selected.
+Also, the next morning, before we got underway, Lisa stopped by again.
+We explained we were just getting underway, so we did not want to look at molas.
+When we arrived at our next stop, Green Island, Lisa was on a catamaran showing them molas, and by now we are old friends, so of course we exchanged waves with her.
+Just after we got settled on the anchor, a couple of guys stopped by selling lobsters, so we bought some.
+These seemed legal size, but certainly not what we would term grande, which is how they referred to the ones we selected.

 Subscribe to: